entelecheia/lecture/_sources/lectures/mlops/simple-pipeline/index.md

 ## Conclusion

-In this tutorial, you learned how to set up a simple MLOps pipeline on a server for a small team using containerd, MicroK8s, and other open-source tools.
+In this lecture, you learned how to set up a simple MLOps pipeline on a server for a small team using containerd, MicroK8s, and other open-source tools.
 You also learned how to manage the pipeline using Git and a GitHub repository.

 ## Next